kontent-ai/delivery-sdk-net/README.md

 * `ProjectId` – sets the ID of your Kentico Kontent project.
 This parameter must always be set.
 * `UsePreviewApi` – determines whether to use the Delivery Preview API and sets the Delivery Preview API key.
 See [previewing unpublished content](#previewing-unpublished-content) to learn more.
 * `UseProductionApi` – determines whether to use the default production Delivery API.
 * `UseSecuredProductionApi` – determines whether authenticate requests to the production Delivery API with an API key.
-See [retrieving secured content](https://developer.kenticoontent.com/docs/securing-public-access#section-retrieving-secured-content) to learn more.
+See [retrieving secured content](https://developer.kenticokontent.com/docs/securing-public-access#section-retrieving-secured-content) to learn more.
 * `WaitForLoadingNewContent` – forces the client instance to wait while fetching updated content, useful when acting upon [webhook calls](https://docs.kontent.ai/tutorials/develop-apps/integrate/using-webhooks-for-automatic-updates).
-* `EnableResilienceLogic` – determines whether HTTP requests will use [retry logic](#resilience-capabilities).
-By default, the resilience logic is enabled.
+* `EnableRetryLogic` – determines whether HTTP requests will use [retry logic](#retry-capabilities).
+By default, the retry logic is enabled.
-* `MaxRetryAttempts` – sets a custom number of [retry attempts](#resilience-capabilities).
-By default, the SDK retries requests five times.
+* `RetryPolicyOptions` – sets a [custom parameters](#retry-capabilities) for the default retry policy.
+By default, the SDK retries for at most 30 seconds.
 * `WithCustomEndpoint` - sets a custom endpoint for the specific API (preview, production, or secured production).

 ```csharp